CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 (2) Address all the educational placements for gifted students used by the district.

-(3) Limit the total number of gifted students which can be on an individual gifted teacher’s caseload to a maximum of 75 students.
+(3) Limit the total number of gifted students that can be on an individual gifted teacher’s caseload to a maximum of 75 students.
+Beginning July 1, 2010, the total number of gifted students that can be on an individual gifted teacher’s caseload is limited to a maximum of 65 students.

-(4) Limit the total number of gifted students which can be on an individual gifted teacher’s class roster to a maximum of 20 students.
+(4) Limit the total number of gifted students that can be on an individual gifted teacher’s class roster to a maximum of 20 students.

 (d) Caseload and class size maximums may be waived by the Secretary upon written request by the district for extenuating circumstances.